Summer College offers a limited number of partial scholarships that are awarded based on:

 - if you’ve been accepted into the program.

-We must receive complete applications no later than April 7 (March 10 for RABS applicants).
-Please allow for adequate mailing time to make these deadlines.
+We must receive complete applications no later than April 6 (March 9 for RABS applicants).
+You must allow for adequate mailing time to make these deadlines.
 No financial aid applications will be accepted after these deadlines.
-Financial aid decisions will be made no later than April 7 for RABS applicants, mid-May for applicants to the Architecture program, and April 28 for all other applicants.
+Financial aid decisions will be made no later than April 6 for RABS applicants, mid-May for applicants to the Architecture program, and April 27 for all other applicants.

 - a completed and signed financial aid application,

-- a copy of a filed and signed 2015 or 2016 tax return with W-2s and schedules, or
+- a copy of a filed and signed 2016 or 2017 federal income tax return with W-2s and schedules, or

 *If your parents are divorced, both the custodial and noncustodial parent must complete and return a separate financial aid application.